crittermike/personal-blog/src/pages/ramblings/angularjss-declarative-markup.md

 ### It's not global

-One reason why onclick=""whatever()"" is so frowned upon is that the whatever() function had to be global for it to be recognized.
+One reason why onclick="whatever()" is so frowned upon is that the whatever() function had to be global for it to be recognized.

-With Angular's ng-click=""whatever()"" approach, whatever() is just a function on the $scope object for whatever controller that markup is using, which means you're not throwing everything into the global scope.
+With Angular's ng-click="whatever()" approach, whatever() is just a function on the $scope object for whatever controller that markup is using, which means you're not throwing everything into the global scope.
 This has the added benefit of making it easily testable (testability is very highly valued in the Angular community).

 ### It has to live somewhere